Australian court upholds ruling for transgender woman, doubles damages against female-only app

 Sign up now: Get insights on Asia's fast-moving developments

-SYDNEY, May 15 - An Australian court upheld a landmark decision for a transgender woman on Friday, ruling that her exclusion from a female-only app because she appeared to be a man amounted to an act of discrimination.
+SYDNEY - An Australian court upheld a landmark decision for a transgender woman on May 15, ruling that her exclusion from a female-only app because she appeared to be a man amounted to an act of discrimination.

 A lower court had found in 2024 that it was an act of indirect discrimination.
 That finding was hailed as a groundbreaking decision on gender identity and transgender rights in Australia.